 (Level C1 and above.
 About Roger Federer)

 Roger transcended tennis.
 Over the years, we all drained global supplies of superlatives to describe the phenomenon that will always be Roger Federer on a tennis court.
-Here are some accolades from sport writers, incredulous adversaries, gob-smacked fans and legends of the game.

 Level B2 and above: On Liz Truss and British politics, with vocabulary and phrases, video